gammapy/gammapy-meetings/coding-sprints/2020-11-Co-Working-Week/discussions/pig-22.md

 ### Notes
 - FluxMap is useful, implements I/O and convenience to extract flux points
-- Store the reference model as `SpectralModel`, on "data import", users have to define a model or we assume
+- Store the reference model as `SpectralModel`.
+On "data import", users have to define a model or we assume a default
-- Régis: use a "flattened" table to store combined time / energy and rely on Astropy's grouping of tables
+- Régis proposed: use a "flattened" table to store combined time / energy and rely on Astropy's grouping of tables
 - Internally always use the norm / likelihood format and and expose the `sed_type` in `.plot()` or `.write_table()`
 - Generalise `FluxPoints` object, either by array columns or the flattened data structure mentioned above
 - Generalise `FluxPointsEstimator` to handle `time_intervals` or `regions`?